MARKET GROWER GRANT

 When are applications due?

 At this point, grants are awarded once a year.
-Applications for 2025 grants will open in the winter of 2024.
 A selection committee will then review applications.
 The Flagstaff Foodlink Board of Directors votes on final grant decisions after considering the committee recommendations.
 Applicants will be notified by late winter (expected around February).

 How much funding can I request?

-The maximum grant request is $1,000 and most awards are in the $500-$1,000 range.
+The maximum grant request is being determined for the 2026 year, though previous grants have been $500-$1,000.
 We strongly encourage you to seek matching funds from other private, government and/or foundation sources.
 This grant can be used as a match, too.
 The grants are competitive and due to funding constraints, we can only support a few of the many worthy projects that are submitted.

 How will proposals be evaluated?